 Collect and save

 We all love to collect nice things.
 So why not make a game of it?
 For example, select 5 items from your inventory that share a common theme.
 Send an email to customers to let them know that if they collect all 5, they could earn a £50 voucher for their next purchase.

 Customers will enjoy playing the game and their reward will always mean a sale for you.
 Everybody wins!

 In an age where almost half of the global population are active social media users, leveraging influencers has become more important than ever.
 Consumers trust other consumers, and as such influencer marketing should be a key part of your coupon marketing strategy.
 Did you know that 90% of consumers trust peer recommendations, while only 33% trust conventional ads?

 Remember not all influencers on digital platforms are Insta-celebs and YouTube stars.
 In fact, some of the most potent influencers are your own customers.
 Combining elements of influencer marketing with gamification can go a long way towards incentivising your customers into becoming evangelists.

 For an example of this, look no further than the Uber model.
-The ridesharing giant offers discounts to existing customers who share the service with their peers.
+The ridesharing giant offers coupons to existing customers who share the service with their peers.
 When a customer successfully gets a peer to use the service, they use a code that entitles both parties to free rides up to a certain value.

-By giving consumers, bloggers, creators and anyone else with an influential platform access to special discounts, coupons and incentives, they become your willing affiliates.
+By giving consumers, bloggers, creators and anyone else with an influential platform access to special discounts, coupon codes and incentives, they become your willing affiliates.
 They can spread your message into corners of the internet which are hard to reach (or at the very least, expensive to reach) through conventional advertising.

-You can also use more traditional affiliate channels like the big coupon platforms (perkbox, nextjump, UNiDAYS and StudentBeans) to target and convert new audiences.
+You can also use more traditional affiliate channels like the big coupon sites (perkbox, nextjump, UNiDAYS and StudentBeans) to target and convert new audiences.
 Again, this is something that using unique promo codes makes far easier, safer and controllable.